 This policy is applicable to all students enrolled in any programs at the school.
-If a student is not actively enrolled in a program, the student is not eligible to apply for a leave of absence.
+If a student is not attending a program, the student is not eligible to apply for a leave of absence.
 Leave of Absence Request form can be obtained in the Student Services office.